sammi-turner/NextJS-For-Beginners/posts/styling.md

 ---
 title: "Styling the Blog"
 date: "2025-06-06"
-excerpt: "The visual consistency of this blog is maintained through a single style sheet."
+excerpt: "This blog is styled with both a global CSS file and JSX scoped styles."
 cover_image: "/img6.jpg"
 ---

-## One Stylesheet
+## Global Stylesheet

 Our global CSS file at `styles/globals.css` and imported in `_app.tsx` ensures app-wide coverage.
 The CSS follows a flat structure without nesting, making it easier to maintain and reason about.
 A mobile-first approach guides the responsive design implementation, and semantic class naming conventions help developers understand style purposes at a glance.